Understanding Eczema and Effective Care

-Over 15 million people in Germany suffer from various forms of eczema – inflammatory skin conditions characterized by itching, redness, and often excruciating discomfort.
-As Jiri Studnicky, founder of H4H Naturals, I learned from my grandmother as a child how powerful herbal remedies can be for skin problems.
+Over 15 million people in Germany suffer from various forms of eczema – inflammatory skin conditions characterized by itching, redness, and often agonizing discomfort.
+As Jiri Studnicky, founder of H4H Naturals, I learned from my grandmother in childhood how powerful herbal remedies can be for skin problems.
 Today, I combine this traditional knowledge with modern science to help people soothe and strengthen their skin naturally.

 - Over 15 million people in Germany suffer from various forms of eczema.

-- Eczema is an inflammatory skin condition that is accompanied by itching, redness and discomfort.
+- Eczema is an inflammatory skin condition accompanied by itching, redness, and discomfort.

-- Jiri Studnicky uses traditional knowledge and modern science to promote natural skin care.
+- Jiri Studnicky combines traditional knowledge and modern science to promote natural skin care.

 - Herbal remedies can be powerful in treating skin problems.